luonan54/bert-as-service/README.md

 PATH_MODEL=/PATH_TO/_YOUR_MODEL/
 docker run --runtime nvidia -dit -p 5555:5555 -p 5556:5556 -v $PATH_MODEL:/model -t bert-as-service $NUM_WORKER
 ```
-<p>If you're a customer of Google Cloud, you can also setup and deploy Bert
+<p>Google Cloud custmoers can deploy Bert
-as a Service on Google Kubernetes Engine (GKE).
+as a Service on Google Kubernetes Engine (GKE) with a few handy scripts.
 You'll first need to create a
 <a href="https://console.cloud.google.com/cloud-resource-manager"GCP project</a>
 and have installed the relevant command-line tools of
 <a href="https://cloud.google.com/sdk/install">gcloud</a>,